-The construction and operational phases of the proposed road upgrades have the potential to introduce effects such as indirect disturbance due to noise/vibrations and surface water run-off and sedimentation.
+The construction and operational phases of the proposed upgrades have the potential to introduce effects such as indirect disturbance due to noise/vibrations.
 These effects are examined in detail in relation to the sensitive receptors of each of the European sites identified with regard to the conservation objectives and the potential pathways for effects.